ssswh33/airbnb-house-rental-recomemndation/README.md

 However, they do not know which zip codes are the best to invest in.

 ## Project Objective
-Built out a data product to help the real estate company understand which zip codes would generate the most profit on short-term house rentals within NYC on the Airbnb platform.
+Build out a data product to help the real estate company understand which zip codes would generate the most profit on short-term house rentals within NYC on the Airbnb platform.

 ## Datasets
-*Cost dataset* Zillow provides us an estimate of value for two-bedroom properties *Revenue dataset* AirBnB is the medium through which the investor plans to lease out their investment property.
+**Cost dataset** Zillow provides us an estimate of value for two-bedroom properties **Revenue dataset** AirBnB is the medium through which the investor plans to lease out their investment property.
 Fortunately for you, we are able to see how much properties in certain neighborhoods rent out for in New York City

 ## Conclusion
 Zip codes in he staten island are the most ideal ones to invest in, while Manhattan's is not due to the high cost.

 ## Executive Report
 I wrote a thorough report to document the analysis process.
-Please find it in the file **Report**.
+Please find it in the file *Report*.